andreas-kupries/aktive/doc/ref/accessor.md

 Syntax: __aktive query params__ src

-Returns dictionary of the image's parameters.
+Returns a dictionary containing the input's parameters.

 For an image without parameters the result is the empty dictionary.